Simulation API

 How to use the API docs

-Section titled “How to use the API docs”rfx now separates API documentation into two layers:
+Section titled “How to use the API docs”rfx documents the supported public API through curated pages that users should start from.

 Start with the curated API